 Shopping and Antique Hunting - Potters, craftsmen and antique sellers are scattered throughout the area, from Bryson City to Franklin, Dillsboro and Waynesville, to Stecoah.

 Two of our favorite artists in Bryson City are Elizabeth Ellison and Charles Heath.
-Favorite shops include The Cottage Craftsman, Madison's on Main, The Artists' House, Bryson General Store, Charleston Station, Old Clampitt Hardware, Calby's Antiques and Watershed Trading.
+Favorite shops include The Wild Fern, Madison's on Main, McClanahan's, Humanite, Charleston Station, Old Clampitt Hardware, Calby's Antiques and Pursenality.

-We have 3 great venues for music in our area.
-Each Saturday from early June through October, local artists play at the Great Smoky Mountain Railroad Depot in Bryson City.
+We have great music venues in our area.
+Each Saturday from June through October, local artists play at Riverfront Park in Bryson City.

 And just west of Bryson City from late June to Labor Day, the Stecoah Valley Center hosts concerts in their 300-seat air-conditioned auditorium.
 You can also catch big name entertainers at Harrah's in Cherokee.
-There are plenty of other opportunities to hear great music at festivals and music halls all year check our event calendar or just ask us.
+There are plenty of other opportunities to hear great music at festivals and music halls all year – just ask us.

 Bryson City One of the Nation's Best.
 The book "101 Best Outdoor Towns" has named Bryson City the nation's third best whitewater paddling town.